SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

 > Sincerely yours,
 > G. K. Chesterton

-There's apparently no actual evidence this happened, at least as told.
+There's apparently no actual evidence this happened, at least not literally as told.
 But anybody who's read more than a bit of Chesterton will find it utterly plausible.

 <a href="{{ site.baseurl }}/images/chesterton-wrong-daily-news-1905-aug-16.jpg"><img src="{{ site.baseurl }}/images/chesterton-wrong-daily-news-1905-aug-16-thumb.jpg" width="400" height="110" alt="Chesterton @ Daily News 1905-Aug-16: What is wrong?
 I am wrong." title="Chesterton @ Daily News 1905-Aug-16: What is wrong?
 I am wrong." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>